Size-varying reversible causal graph dynamics: The anonymous solution

-\end{proposition} \begin{proof} It's straightforward, $G(X)$ can be chosen to represent $\tilde{G}(\tilde{X}) = \widetilde{G(X)}$, so $F(G(X))$ represents both $\tilde{F} \circ \tilde{G} (\tilde{X})$ and $ \widetilde{F \circ G} (\tilde{X})$, which are then equals. \end{proof}}\VL{ Invertibility is again imposed in the most general and natural fashion \begin{definition}[Invertible] An ACGD $\tilde{F}$ is said to be {\em invertible} if $\widetilde{F}$ is bijective. \end{definition}} \VC{Invertibility, then, just means that $\widetilde{F}$ is bijective. } Fortunately, this time the condition is not so limiting, and we are able to implement non-vertex-preserving dynamics, as can be seen from this slight generalization of the HM example:
+\begin{proof} Consider $X\in \X$.
+By definition of induced dynamics, we have : $\square$ \end{proof} Invertibility is again imposed in the most general and natural fashion : \begin{definition}[Invertible] An ACGD $\anonymous{F}$ is said to be {\em invertible} if $\anonymous{F}$ is bijective. \end{definition} \VC{Invertibility, then, just means that $\anonymous{F}$ is bijective. } Fortunately, this time the condition is not so limiting without a pointer, and we are able to implement non-vertex-preserving dynamics, as can be seen from this slight generalization of the HM example: